darklang/docs/docs/contributing/ocaml-for-dark-developers.md

 #### Named parameters

-Functions support named parameters, which you might see called like this (note the `~`):
+ReScript Functions support named parameters, which you might see called like this (note the `~`):

 ```ocaml
 Option.withDefault ~default:5 (Some 5)
 ```

 These are useful as a named parameter can be placed in any order (this is also useful for piping).

 You declare functions with named parameters like so: